CHARACTER CREATION

 If the game master identifies past errors or misuse of character features, they reserve the right to correct all future rulings to follow the rules as written.

-Requests for character changes prompted by the game master’s discovery, rather than the player’s own review, will not be approved.
 Players are expected to regularly review and maintain their character sheets as part of the Social Contract.